pmem/pmemkv/README.md

-its design and implementation. `pmemkv` uses generic NVML transactions (ie. `transaction::exec_tx()` closures), there is no need for micro-logging structures as described in the FPTree paper to make internal delete and split operations safe.
-Preallocation of relatively large leaf objects (an important facet of the FPTree design) is slower when using NVML then allocating objects immediately when they are needed, so `pmemkv` intentionally avoids this design pattern. `pmemkv` also adjusts sizes of data structures (conforming specifically to NVML primitive types) for best cache-line optimization.
+its design and implementation. `pmemkv` uses generic NVML transactions (ie. `transaction::exec_tx()` closures), there is no need for micro-logging structures as described in the FPTree paper to make internal delete and split operations safe. `pmemkv` also adjusts sizes of data structures (to fit NVML primitive types) for best cache-line optimization.

 <a name="configuring_clion_project"/>